sail-sg/jrystal/devs/align_math_quantity.md

 for this
 - Your modification is restricted inside the function run_gpaw_setup() where in the python file this is also written, DO NOT MODIFY ANY PART OF THE CODE, BOTH THIS FILE AND OTHERS
+- Whenever you are not sure or have question related to implementation and test, pause and discuss with human user
+- Maintain a log to record all your implementing history according to time, be precise but complete